-The Internal Revenue Service (IRS) reported this Friday that it will be cracking down on cryptocurrency holders that refuse to pay taxes on their asset holdings within any cryptocurrency wallets.
+The Internal Revenue Service (IRS) reported this Friday that it will be cracking down on cryptocurrency holders that refuse to pay taxes on their asset holdings within any Bitcoin wallets.
 To do so, the space will be sending out letters to any affected users, claiming that they should pay these taxes now.

 IRS is sending out “educational letters”